isaaclyman/SuperTextAdventureMaker/README.md

 ### Roadmap for the future
 Some nice-to-haves:
 - Allow the player to configure the `What do you do?` text on each scene.
-- Variable storage, manipulation and response (so actions can have different results based on variable values, e.g.
+- Variable storage, manipulation and response (so actions can have different results (or be unavailable) based on variable values, e.g.
 `You don't have enough mana!`).
 - Dice roll to determine if an action succeeds or fails.
 - Config file that determines things like the symbols used, default `What do you do?` text, and